 Jefferson died at Monticello July 4, 1826, exactly 50 years after the adoption of the Declaration of Independence.
 The plantation was sold at auction to pay his debts.
 His grave is in the family cemetery on the grounds, which also include dependencies, slave quarters, a garden terrace, an 8-acre fruit orchard and two vineyards.

 Note: Bags larger than 11"x15"x6" and photography are not permitted inside the house.
 Backpacks and large bags must be worn in front or carried by hand while inside the house.

 Guided tours are available.
 Time: Allow 3 hours minimum.

 Hours: Open daily 8:30-6, Mar.
 1 to mid-Nov.; 10-5, rest of year with extended hours on weekends and holidays.
 Guided 35-minute tours of the house depart throughout the day.
 Last tour begins 50 minutes before closing.
 Gardens and Grounds tours are given daily every hour 10-5, Mar.-Oct.
-Slavery at Monticello Tour departs daily on the hour 11-4, Mar.-Oct.
+Slavery at Monticello Tour departs daily on the hour 11-4, Apr.-Oct.; at noon and 2, rest of year.
 Family Friendly Tours are offered several times throughout the day, late Mar.-early Apr. and early June-early Sept. (except July 4); Sat.-Sun.
 10-3, in Oct.
 Holiday hours vary.
 Closed Christmas.
 Phone ahead to confirm schedule.